InverterNetwork/contracts/docs/modules/fundingManager/bondingCurve/FM_BC_BondingSurface_Redeeming_v1.md

 ### After Workflow Deployment

-Some steps have to be taken after the bonding surface workflow is deployed.
+Some steps have to be taken after the quadratic price formula workflow is deployed.

 #### Issuance Token